wkhere/stackless/Doc/library/wave.rst

 The :mod:`wave` module defines the following function and exception:

-.. function:: open(file[, mode])
+.. function:: open(file, mode=None)

-   If *file* is a string, open the file by that name, other treat it as a seekable file-like object. *mode* can be any of
+   If *file* is a string, open the file by that name, otherwise treat it as a seekable file-like object.  *mode* can be any of

    ``'r'``, ``'rb'``
       Read only mode.